nabam/dsoc/README.md

 ## Istio

-In that example istio solves following tasks
+In that example istio perform following tasks
 - Provides ingress gateway with HTTP routing
 - Enables mutual TLS connections between services and ingress gateway
 - Serves telemetry from the mesh